Naevyys/Little-quotes-story/index.md

 # Conclusion

-**rom what we've just seen, it doesn't look like variations in factual reporting and quoting style are really linked, or at least not in a linear way.
+**From what we've just seen, it doesn't look like variations in factual reporting and quoting style are really linked, or at least not in a linear way.
 However, we did confirm that very politicised websites have lower factual reporting than neutral or moderately politicised one.**

 {% include banner.html
   title="Sources"